basho/riak_kv/docs/SecondaryIndexQueries.md

 Running this query on a single machine (so with constrained parallelisation), for a non-trivial number of patients (o(100K)) reveals that 30.3 % of the time is spent on the 2i query, 8.6% on the prereduce functions and 61.1% of the time in the reduce function.

-The response time of this query can be greatly improved by forcing the reduce function to be prereduced - in other words forcing the Map/Reduce system to pre-calculate a partial result locally at each vnode worker before sending to the single reduce function to combine.
-This is possible, as all reduce functions must be commutative, associative and idempotent.
+The response time of this query can be greatly improved by forcing the reduce function to be prereduced; in other words forcing the Map/Reduce system to pre-calculate a partial result locally at each vnode worker before sending to the single reduce function to combine.
+This is possible, as all correctly defined reduce functions must be [commutative, associative and idempotent](https://docs.riak.com/riak/kv/latest/developing/app-guide/advanced-mapreduce/index.html#reduce-phase-functions).

 To force a reduce statement to prereduce, *in the case of the first reduce statement in an index Map/Reduce operation*, then the `reduce` keyword should be changed to `prereduce`.